Here’s the thing about Raven tools reviews on the internet.

 - The first version of my review was published in 2010.

 - I’ve been a customer of Raven Tools since they launched in 2007 (ish) when I was working for another agency.
+It was then called Raven SEO Tools.

 - I’ve personally been a customer (and paying the bills myself) since 2011.